daydreamersjp/causality_analysis_primer/README.md

 $Y_{a=1} \ = \ Y_{a=1}|(A=1) \ = \ Y_{a=1}|(A=0)$ and $Y_{a=0} \ = \ Y_{a=0}|(A=0) \ = \ Y_{a=0}|(A=1)$, (also known as *exchangeability*).

-Here, under the RCT setup, we can say the assignment of treatment/non-treatment group $A=a'$ is equalized to the use of set notation $Y_{a=a'}$ (in RCT, two groups of subjects are 'forced' to comply the individual assignment).
+Here, under the RCT set up, we can say the assignment of treatment/non-treatment group $A=a'$ is equivalized to the use of set notation $Y_{a=a'}$ (in RCT, two groups of sujects are 'forced' to comply with the individual assignment).

 This should result in: